mthambipillai/cert-anomaly-ids/README.md

 `git clone` the project, `cd` into it and follow one of the following :
 - Linux with root privileges : run `sh install-ids.sh`.
-- Other cases : extract the files from the `spark-ids.tar.gz` archive, copy `jars/ids.jar` to the root of the project and run it with `spark-submit ids.jar`.
+- Other cases : extract the files from the `spark-ids.tar.gz` archive, copy `jars/ids.jar` to the root of the project and set an alias in your `~/.bashrc` : `alias spark-ids='spark-submit ids.jar'`.
 Please note that in this case you cannot run it from another directory.